dubiousjim/yagh/README.md

     git hg clone url [localdir]

-This will create a local Git branch `hg/default`, that your `master` branch will descend from.
+This will create a local Git branch `default`, that your `master` branch will track and be based on.
+You can also commit directly to `default`.

 To keep up to date afterwards:

     git hg fetch
     git hg pull [--rebase]
     git hg push

-from the master branch.???

 ## Mercurial for Git Users ##